Walmart

 Brand anchorThe interface stayed recognizably Walmart.

-Blue, yellow, bold navigation, and the spark mark gave the page system a clearer brand center.
+Blue, yellow, bold navigation, and the spark mark gave the page system a stronger brand center.

 Walmart footer system and social link structure.